paulvanbladel/MartenBackend/README.md

 Marten allows, in a core clr .Net app to handover a POCO to the database with no additional ceremony whatsoever.
 That's true elegance.
 Full Stop :)

+###
+This project uses preview3 of dotnet core clr 1.1.
+Make sure you have installed this sdk.

 ### how to run from visual studio 2017

-Then press F5.
+press F5.

 ### How to run from visual studio code

-Then press F5.
+ press F5.

 ### how to run from command line